LorenzDuremdes/Second-Brain/self-concept.md

 	1. ![image](https://upload.wikimedia.org/wikipedia/commons/thumb/0/06/The_constituent_on_one%27s_self.png/480px-The_constituent_on_one%27s_self.png)

 # [[neurophysiology]]
-1. the same brain regions that process our sense of self and [[personality]], are used in recognising our possessions and property^[The Happy Brain: The Science of Where Happiness Comes from, and Why, p.
+1. the same brain regions that process our sense of self and [[personality]], are used in recognising our possessions and property^[The Happy Brain: The Science of Where [[happiness]] Comes from, and Why, p.
 57]
 	1. e.g. [[medial prefrontal cortex]]
 2. the midline structures of the [[brain]] are involved in the sense of self^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 112]
 3. posterior cingulate → self-concept